dwp/aws-analytical-dataset-generation/README.md

 1. make sure to delete locally generated directories  metastore_db, spark-temp, spark-warehouse directory if unit tests fail when run locally

-# Exporting application metrics
+# Exporting application and OS metrics

-To export application metrics JMX exporter was chosen as it integrates with the existing metrics infrastructure and allows for metrics to be scraped by Prometheus.
+To export application and OS metrics, JMX exporter and node exporter were chosen.
+They integrate with the existing metrics infrastructure and allow for metrics to be scraped by Prometheus.
+These metrics should then be queryable in Thanos.

-## JMX set-up
+## JMX exporter set-up

 1. Add jmx javagent to the [pom.xml](https://github.com/dwp/aws-analytical-dataset-generation/blob/DW-5340-documentation/bootstrap_actions/metrics_config/pom.xml) file that is used to download the jars